jmlingeman/datavyu2/README.md

 Datavyu is a unique tool deeply in need of modernization in terms of its frameworks, and no other software exists to fill the gap.
 Re-implementation in a modern framework (SwiftUI, specifically) will help to ensure future generations of researchers will be able to use this tool.

+The reason the MacOS version is so recent is because SwiftUI is a very quickly evolving language.
+Datavyu2 will likely only support the most recent OS until the code base settles.

 ## Why SwiftUI?
 SwiftUI was chosen for several reasons: It is Apple's brand new UI design language, so it will likely be supported for quite a while.